isabella-riquetti/Posterr/README.md

 ##### IDs type
 The IDs were created as `int` in the distant future this could be an issue if the platform reaches more than 2 billion posts, so I would change it to at least a `bigint`.

-##### Sorting by
-I would change the sorting from the Posts to sort by the `ID` instead of by the `CreatedAt` since it's more efficient to sort by number and the post are saved in order and always with the present time.

 ### API changes I would make
 ##### Unit of work
 At first, I implemented a basic Context, without Unit Work, so currently is not possible to make changes in more than one repository and save the changes in a single transaction.

-##### More interfaces
-For some classes that had just one interface, I would make with multiple interfaces.
-For example, the `UserService` needs the `IPostService`, but just to use `GetUserPosts`, but the interface contains 4 more methods that are not used in the UserService, I should've segregated the interfaces more based on when they are going to be used and where this way they would be more specific.

 #### New API
 I create a new API just for the timeline endpoints, since these endpoints would require a lot more processing, this could be in a different more potent server.
 Even using some In-Memory Cache DB I would still place it in a different server.